nsrau/azure-docs.it-it/articles/iot-hub/iot-hub-gateway-device-management.md

 <properties
- pageTitle="Abilitare i dispositivi gestiti protetti da un gateway IoT | Microsoft Azure" description="Argomento della Guida che descrive l'uso di un gateway IoT creato con Gateway SDK e dei dispositivi gestiti dall'hub IoT." services="iot-hub" documentationCenter="" authors="chipalost"
+ pageTitle="Enable managed devices behind an IoT gateway | Microsoft Azure" description="Guidance topic using an IoT Gateway created using the Gateway SDK along with devices managed by IoT Hub." services="iot-hub" documentationCenter="" authors="chipalost"